grzelkowski/quick-ajax-post-loader/readme.txt

 `wp-content/themes/your-active-theme/quick-ajax-post-loader/templates/loader-icon/`.
 Use your own HTML, CSS, or animations to design a unique loading indicator.

 == Changelog ==
+= 1.4.0 - 2025-02-10 =
+- Added new template filters for customizing post elements.
+Developers can now modify the post date, image, title, excerpt, read more button, and load more button via filters, allowing greater flexibility in template customization.
+- Standardized action and filter names for better consistency and readability.
+- Introduced a backward compatibility layer for deprecated hooks to ensure smooth transition.
+  **Note:** Old hooks remain functional, but updating your customizations to use the new hook names is highly recommended for long-term stability.
+- Standardized function naming conventions and introduced alias functions to maintain backward compatibility while improving code clarity.
+- Improved CSS structure for better compatibility with different WordPress themes.
+- Simplified class names in the template system, making customization and integration easier.
+- General code refactoring to improve maintainability, readability, and performance.

 = 1.3.10 - 2025-02-06 =
 - Added a new template: "Full Background Image Post Template" for enhanced post display.